-- To facilitate, enhance & promote innovation in curriculum design and delivery and have outcome-oriented Learning Culture. - To promote Research Environment and Management Practices. - To enhance the quality of the student learning experience. - To provide Resources and Infrastructure for Academic Excellence.
+- o To facilitate, enhance & promote innovation in curriculum design and delivery and have outcome-oriented Learning Culture. - o To promote Research Environment and Management Practices. - To enhance the quality of the student learning experience. - o To provide Resources and Infrastructure for Academic Excellence.

-DEPARTMENT OF SCIENCES
+DEPARTMENT OF MATHEMATICS